-Godard was a French Violinist of Jewish extraction best known for his opera.
-He wrote 5 symphonies, 2 piano concerto’s, 3 string quartets and 4 violin sonatas along with large amount of chamber music and songs.
+Godard was a French violinist of Jewish extraction best known for his opera.
+He wrote 5 symphonies, 2 piano concertos, 3 string quartets, and 4 violin sonatas along with a large amount of chamber music and songs.
 However, quantity doesn’t always mean quality and some critics said that maybe he should have concentrated more on fewer pieces.

-Jocelyn, Godard’s most famous opera is set on four acts.
-It’s based on the poem by Alphonse de Lamartine; an earthy love which tempts a brother at a seminary.
+Jocelyn, Godard’s most famous opera is set in four acts.
+It’s based on the poem by Alphonse de Lamartine; an earthy love that tempts a brother at a seminary.
 Its popularity has continued mostly due to “Berceuse” for tenor which has been recorded by many famous soloists.
-These include Count John McCormack, Lotte-Lehmann, Bing Crosby, Jussi Björling, Rita Streich and Plácido Domingo.
-I am sure you will know at least 1 of these singers dating back to 1914.
-Here’s one from Mr Crosby:- You can also listen to the music at music-scores.com or take a look at You Tube to view an arrangement on You Tube
+These include Count John McCormack, Lotte-Lehmann, Bing Crosby, Jussi Björling, Rita Streich, and Plácido Domingo.
+I am sure you will know at least one of these singers dating back to 1914.
+Here’s one from Mr. Crosby:- You can also listen to the music at music-scores.com or view an arrangement on YouTube